Linear-Quadratic Mean Field Control with Non-Convex Data: Introduction

 and the cost functional

-where $T>0$ is a fixed arbitrary long time horizon, $\xi$ is the initial status of the particles with the distribution $\mu$, $Q,R,G,\sigma\geq 0$, $\sigma_0>0$ are constants, and $a(\cdot),b(\cdot),q(\cdot),r(\cdot),g(\cdot):\mathbb R\to\mathbb R$ are bounded $C^2$ functions with bounded 1st and 2nd order derivatives.
-The $W$ and $W^0$ above are two independent standard Brownian motions corresponding to the idiosyncratic and common noises respectively, and $\mathcal{F}^{W^0}:=\{\mathcal{F}_t^{W^0}\}_{t\in [0,T]}$ is the filtration generated by the common noise.
+where $T>0$ is a fixed arbitrary long time horizon, $\xi$ is the initial status of the particles with the distribution $\mu$, $Q,G,\sigma\geq 0$, $R,\sigma_0>0$ are constants, and $a(\cdot),q(\cdot),r(\cdot),g(\cdot):\mathbb R\to\mathbb R$ are bounded $C^2$ functions with bounded 1st and 2nd order derivatives.
+The $W$ and $W^0$ above are two independent standard Brownian motions corresponding to the idiosyncratic and common noises respectively, and $\mathbb{F}^{0}:=\{\mathcal{F}_t^{W^0}\}_{t\in [0,T]}$ is the filtration generated by the common noise.
 Note that the cost functional $J$ is law invariant with respect to $\xi$.
 The value function for the mean field control problem is obtained by

-which solves the following Hamilton-Jacobi equation on the Wasserstein space
+which solves the following Hamilton-Jacobi equation on the Wasserstein space:

 where $\rho:\mathbb R\to\mathbb R$ will be specified later.
-The $\mathcal{U}^{mf}_{ad}[0,T]$ in \eqref{eq:valueint} is the set of admissible controls.
-In contrast to the LQ mean field games master equation in \cite{li2023linear}, the Hamilton-Jacobi equation \eqref{eq:HJBint} can not be reduced to a finite-dimensional PDE.
+The $\mathcal{U}^{mf}_{ad}[0,T]$ in \eqref{pde3} is the set of admissible controls.
+It should be noted that the problem considered in this paper is not a standard LQ mean field control problem, as the dependence of the state equation and the cost functional on the mean field term $\mathbb{E}^{mf}[x(t)\vert\mathcal{F}^{W_0}_t]$ can be non-linear and non-convex.
+Consequently, the corresponding Hamilton-Jacobi equation is non-linear.
+Additionally, in contrast to the LQ mean field games master equation presented in \cite{li2023linear}, we show in Remark \ref{remarkinfity} that the Hamilton-Jacobi equation \eqref{pde3} is inherently an infinite-dimensional partial differential equation (PDE), which cannot be reduced to a finite-dimensional PDE.

 In recent years, mean field control theory and mean field game theory are developing areas dealing with the study of large particle systems, where particles interact with each others only via mean field terms.
-In mean field games, each particle competes with others to minimize their own cost functional and finally the system achieves a Nash equilibrium.
+In mean field games, each particle competes with the others to minimize their own cost functional and finally the system achieves a Nash equilibrium.
 However, in mean field control problems, the particles are no longer in a competitive relationship, but rather collaborate to minimize a common cost functional.
 We refer to \cite{huang2003social,huang2006large,lasrylions2006a,lasrylions2006b,lions2007theorie} for introduction of the subject in early stage and \cite{cardaliaguet2020introduction,carmona2018probabilistic,carmona2019probabilistic,Gomes2014} for more recent developments.